 Introductory and Mentor One-on-Ones

 Before you start introductory one-on-ones, read the Resource Centre pages on communicating about effective altruism.
 They provide a few good ways to explain EA and highlight common questions and concerns.
 Also, familiarise yourself with the EA handbook and the resource page on effectivealtruism.org.
 You can refer group members to the resources and organisations there if needed. ******

 EA Oxford produced a Guide to Successful Community 1-1s that details the entire process of introductory one-on-ones and mentor one-on-ones, from finding leads to following up.

 EA offers a unique perspective on individuals’ career paths.
 Career one-on-ones provide a platform to discuss career aspirations and consider EA-aligned options.
 You may also conduct these discussions in small-group settings.

 If done correctly, advising group members to take high-impact career paths has enormous potential upsides.
 But suggesting unsuitable career choices may also cause harm.
-Seek advice if you’re unsure whether you are ready to conduct career one-on-ones.
+You can consider seeking advice from other group organizers (e.g. on the EA Groups Slack) or with CEA (email@example.com) if you’re unsure whether you are ready to conduct career one-on-ones.

 Huw Thomas and Alex Holness-Tofts presented a workshop at EA Student Summit, "How to help group members make effective career plans", based on their experience provide career advice for students.
 (Also see the slide deck and agenda).
 Here are the resources they recommend most frequently to their advisees.